 The purpose of the IOF Anti-Doping Programme is to protect the athletes’ fundamental right to participate in doping-free sport.

-WADA 2013 List of Prohibited Substances and Methods
+WADA 2017 Prohibited List of Prohibited Substances and Methods (Comes into effect on 1 January 2017)

 Therapeutic Use Exemption (TUE)

-All athletes in the IOF Registered Testing Pool, and all athletes taking part in IOF Events (in this context: World Cup, World Championships, Junior World Championships, Regional Continental Championships, in any of the recognised disciplines) and needing medication/treatment that is on the WADA Prohibited list, need to apply for a TUE from the IOF.
+All athletes in the IOF Registered Testing Pool, and all athletes taking part in IOF Events (in this context: World Cup, World Championships, Junior World Championships, Regional Continental Championships, in any of the recognised disciplines) and needing medication/treatment that is on the WADA Prohibited list (see link above), need to apply for a TUE from the IOF.
 Other athletes should apply for the TUE in their home country from the national anti-doping organisation.

 IOF Registered Testing Pool

-The inclusion of athletes in the IOF Registered Testing Pool (RTP) is based on performance in the World Championships and The World Games.
+The inclusion of athletes in the IOF Registered Testing Pool (RTP) is based on performance in the World Championships and on the World Ranking.

 Athlete Whereabouts / ADAMS instructions